-Numeral cell peg board This is a wooden block with six holes representing a Braille cell, short dowels are used as pegs.
-The size can be 350 x 250mm.
-Enforce hand coordination through manipulation of pegs; Teach letters of the alphabet in braille and numeral recognition in preparation for reading and writing.
-Braille multiplication chart 1 1 3 4 5 6 7 8 9 1 2 12 12 13 18 6 7 8 9 1 1 2 12 2 13 18 6 7 8 9 1 1 2 12 13 13 13 13 13 13 13 13 13 13 13 13 13 This is a plywood board divided into 121 squares.
-Numerals 1-9 are written in print and braille.
-In each square the correct quotient corresponds to the numbers indicated at the margins.
-Teaching the multiplication of single digit number by a single digit number; Reinforcing the understanding of multiplication of single digit numbers.
-Typoscope This is a wooden frame measuring 210mm x 35mm.
-It has an opening at the centre enough for at least a single line to be read.
-Help the learner with low vision to focus only on the line being read; • Help improve the reading ability of the learners with low vision; • Train eye-hand coordination; • Enhance fixation.
+Numeral cell Enforce hand This is a peg board wooden block coordination with six holes through representing a manipulation of Braille cell, short pegs; dowels are used Teach letters as pegs.
+The size of the alphabet can be 350 x in braille 250mm. and numeral recognition in preparation for reading and writing.
+Braille Teaching the This is a plywood multiplication board divided multiplication chart of single digit into 121 squares.
+Numerals 1-9 number by a are written in single digit print and braille. number; In each square Reinforcing the correct quotient understanding corresponds to of multiplication the numbers of single digit indicated at the numbers. margins.
+Help the learner Typoscope This is a wooden frame measuring with low vision 210mm x 35mm. to focus only on It has an opening the line being at the centre read; enough for at Help improve least a single line the reading to be read. ability of the learners with low vision; Train eye-hand coordination; Enhance fixation.

-Long cane This is made from aluminium pipe with a reflecting tape.
+I I Long cane This is made from aluminium pipe with a reflecting tape.
 It has a rubber handle and a hard nylon tip.
 A light piece of wood can also be used as an alternative.
 The size is measured as from the floor to the base of the breastbone of the user.
 Ease movement of persons with visual impairment within the environment; Encourage movement and safety to the person with visual impairment; Facilitate independent movement for a person who is blind.
 Large print Large print refers to the formatting of a book or other text document in which the font is considerably larger than usual, to accommodate people who have low vision.
 Facilitate easy reading Communication boards A communication board is a board with symbols or pictures that is used to facilitate communication for lower vision impairment.
 Learners communicate using the board by pointing at the various symbols and pictures following teacher's instructions Can be used to assist learners with low vision